mhcrnl/ogcalc/doc/ogcalc.rst

 widgets are shown in Figure \ref{fig:gtkwidgets}.

 .. _fig-qtwidgets:
-A selection of Qt widgets:
+A selection of Qt widgets.

 .. _fig-qtwidget-label:
 .. figure:: ../figures/qt-label.png